A k-swap Local Search for Makespan Scheduling: Searching the Neighborhood

 \section{Searching the Neighborhood}

-In order to find an improving $k$-swap neighbor, we need to find a set $S_{k'}$ of $k'$ jobs from the critical machine $1$ and a set $S_{k''}$ of $k''$ jobs from the min-load machine $2$ such that $0 < \sum_{j \in S_{k'}} p_j - \sum_{j \in S_{k''}} p_j < \Delta$ and $k' + k'' \leq k$.
-In this section, we present an algorithm for finding a better solution in the $k$-swap neighborhood, which is able to find such a solution faster than the naive approach.
+In this section, we present an algorithm for finding an improving solution in the $k$-swap neighborhood, which runs faster than the naive approach.
 In a naive approach, we consider swapping all different combinations of at most $k$ jobs with each other.
-As we have $n$ jobs in our schedule, we need to search over all $O(n^k)$ different combinations in the worst case to find an improvement (if it exists).
+As we have $n$ jobs in our schedule, we need to search over all $O(n^k)$ different combinations in the worst case to find an improvement or to determine that no improving neighbor exists.
 In our algorithm, we consider all combinations of at most $\frac{k}{2}$ jobs and then, combine two such combinations to one $k$-swap.
 This principle is known as the \emph{meet-in-the-middle} approach~\cite{horowitz1974computing}.
 The proposed algorithm is a randomized \emph{Monte Carlo} algorithm with \emph{one-sided error}~\cite{motwani1995randomized}.
-More precisely, when this algorithm outputs a better solution in the $k$-swap neighborhood, this solution is always correct.
-Conversely, if the algorithm does not find an improvement, there is a nonzero probability that there exists an improvement.
+More precisely, when this algorithm outputs an improving solution in the $k$-swap neighborhood, this solution is always correct.
+Conversely, if the algorithm does not find an improvement, there is a nonzero probability that an improvement still exists.